xshen053/MemoCheat/Readme.md

 ### User stories

-- [ ] As a student, I want to create new memories.
+- [ ] As a user, I want to create new memories.
-- [ ] As a student, I want to know what memories I want to review today and tomorrow
+- [ ] As a user, I want to know what memories I want to review today and tomorrow
-- [ ] As a student, I want to remove a card (mark as reviewed) when I finish reviewing that card
+- [ ] As a user, I want to remove a card (mark as reviewed) when I finish reviewing that card
-- [ ] As a student, if I accidentally review a card, I can withdraw
+- [ ] As a user, if I accidentally review a card, I can withdraw
-- [ ] As a student, I want to have a calendar to know what I need to review everyday
+- [ ] As a user, I want to have a calendar to know what I need to review everyday

 ### Use cases